bkw777/NODE_DATAPAC/README.md

 # MiniNDP

-New design that functions the same as DATAPAC / RAMPAC.
+New design that functions the same as DATAPAC/rampac.

 [For Model 102 & Model 200](#minindp-ez1m---for-model-102-and-200) (Also M10 with a ribbon cable)